-This paper is not merely a revisiting of the problem or yet another dire report on the state of our planetary health.
-It is not another "wake up call" asking the reader to pay attention to the science or the climate crisis we can all see and feel around us.
+This paper is not merely a revisiting of the problem or yet that what unites them is far more important than what another dire report on the state of our planetary health.
+It is separates them, and from a carbon perspective, these not another "wake up call" asking the reader to pay attention standards are best understood as complementary, not to the science or the climate crisis we can all see and feel competitive.
+The regenerative movement is an ecosystem around us.
 It is an invitation.
-An invitation to journey in a new direction.
-It is intended to be both a road map to change and a call to action to follow a new path.
-One led by science and blazed by farmers and ranchers across the globe.

-Blessed with committed soil scientists and the talents of agricultural expert Dr. Jennifer Hayden, Rodale Institute has taken another look at the developing science-and calls upon the reader to take positive steps towards impactful change.
+An invitation to journey in a of involved farmers, ranchers, scientists, governments, new direction.
+It is intended to be both a road map to change and NGOs, and like all ecosystems it is enhanced by robust and a call to action to follow a new path.
+One led by science collaborative diversity. and blazed by farmers and ranchers across the globe.
+Blessed with committed soil scientists and the talents of Together we both sound the alarm and proclaim the agricultural expert Dr. Jennifer Hayden, Rodale Institute has regenerative farming solution: It's time to start our taken another look at the developing science-and calls upon journey with a brighter future for our planet and ourselves the reader to take positive steps towards impactful change. as the destination.